 Whelk Holds Website Hostage for Disputed Bill

-Out of compromise, however, I did offer to pay a substantial part of the bill (my offer was certainly more that what their services were worth).
+Out of compromise, however, I should mention I did offer to pay a substantial part of the bill.
+My offer was certainly more than what their services were worth.
+What was Whelk’s response?
+They locked up my site!
+This was done even though I had pre-paid my hosting service for the entire year and my dispute was for their non-hosting services.
+Whelk also told me they blocked my access to my website portal until I paid my bill that was in dispute.
+Out of desperation, I told Whelk I would pay it in dispute, and that upon payment I demanded access to my portal.
 What was their response?
-They locked up my site (even though I had pre-paid my hosting service for the entire year and the dispute was for non-hosting services.)
-They also told me they blocked my access to the portal until I paid my bill (that was in dispute).
-Out of desperation, I told them that I would pay it (paid in dispute) and that upon payment I demanded access to my portal.
-What was their response?
 Pay the bill, but they were still not going to allow me to get access to my portal!!
-Furthermore, they now demanded that I immediately move my site in a week because they were going to delete it. (again, keep in mind I had pre-paid my hosting and there were 2 months to go).
+Furthermore, they now demanded that I immediately move my site in a week because they were going to delete it.
+Again, keep in mind I had pre-paid my hosting and there were 2 months credit remaining.
 A quick Google search shows that apparently this is not an uncommon tactic used by unscrupulous web designers and hosting companies.

-Whelk also complained that they now had purchased a license for Gravity Forms that they could not use.
+Whelk also complained that they had purchased a license for Gravity Forms that now they could not use.
 I reminded them of their earlier email where they specifically told me they already owned a developer’s license for multiple sites.
 Of course, I received no rebuttal when I brought this to their attention.
-Imagine them trying to make ME feel guilty because I was forced to buy something they were billing me for but for which I could not use or access support for!
-And the truth is, they had NOT purchased a license for me because they already had one!
+Imagine this website company trying to make me, their customer, feel guilty because I had to directly purchase a product they were billing me for but which I could not use or access support for!
+And the truth is, they had NOT purchased a license for us because they told me they already had one!
 I was starting to get a real clear picture of the unethical characters I was dealing with – we were at a standstill.
 It was becoming obvious that Whelk thought I was an “easy sucker”.
 I mean, I had paid their bill before for the first fiasco when my website was transferred, so I guess they thought they could bill “whatever” and I was simply going to pay it.

-Since I had already told them I disputed their services (and their bill) they demanded that when I paid my bill online I included the language “I will not dispute this credit card charge.”
+Since I had already told Whelk I disputed their services (and their bill) they demanded that when I paid my bill online I included the language “I will not dispute this credit card charge.”
 I told them I absolutely was NOT going to do that because the bill was, in fact, disputed.
-I was ONLY paying it to get my site released because they were holding my site hostage.
-I needed to pay their disputed bill and get the heck out of there.
+I further told them the ONLY reason I was paying it was to get my site released because they were holding my site hostage.

 Review of Whelk Web Design and Hosting